mawentowski/api-documentation-course-gitpod-test/docs/windows-setup.md

 3. **Follow the Installation Wizard:**

-   Note: The following list highlights only the essential steps of the installation process, rather than including every detail.
+   Read the following before continuing:

-   - Click "Next" to proceed with the default options.
+   - For the most part, accept all default options suggested.
-   - Choose the default installation location.
-Make a note of the default installation location (e.g., `C:\Program Files\nodejs)`)
+   - Make a note of the default installation location (e.g., `C:\Program Files\nodejs)`).
+This will be used in a future step.
    - Ensure that the option to install npm (Node Package Manager) is selected.
-   - For the "Tools for Native Modules" screen, simply click Next without ticking the checkbox.
+   - _If you encounter_ a "Tools for Native Modules" screen, simply click "Next" without ticking the checkbox.
    - Click “Install” and then “Finish” once the installation is complete.

 ## 8. Add Node.js to Your PATH